davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 A consensus algorithm is a protocol for keeping a network of computers in sync.

-Sound simple?
-It's actually pretty tricky!
+If that sounds simple, it's actually pretty tricky!
 Networks aren't reliable: messages can be lost before they get to where they're going.
 Computer hardware fails; software crashes.
 With the computer you use day to day, these problems probably don't happen enough to be a big deal in your life.
-But what if you were managing a 1,000 computers just like yours?
+But what if you were managing a 100 computers just like yours?
 Or 10,000, or a million?
-On any given day, what are the odds *none* of them is having a problem?
+On a given day, what are the odds *none* of them is having a problem?
 At some point, you have to stop asking *whether* you're having problems, and start asking how many!
-Problems with the underlying platform become a fact of life, for you and your code.
+Flaky networks, hardware and software become a fact of life, for you and your code.

 Consensus algorithms keep computers in sync reliably, despite the unreliability of the infrastructure they run out.
-That's what makes them useful, yet so hard to design!
+That's what makes them so useful, yet so hard to design!

 I don't think it's overreaching to say fault-tolerant consensus is foundational to distributed system.
-Without consensus, all you have is a big pile of computers that users can connect to; if you want users to see your service as a cohesive whole, you need some way to keep state in sync across the computers as users interact with your service.
-You need consensus!
+Even if your service is made up of lots of computers internally, you want to show your users one cohesive whole.
+That means keeping the state of your service in sync across the underlying computers as users interact with your service.
+That's what you use consensus algorithms to do!

 ## Use Cases